WHAT IS A CONTRACT LAWYER: UNDERSTANDING THEIR ROLE AND RESPONSIBILITY

 Drafting Contracts

 It falls upon a contract attorney to craft a mutually beneficial agreement that accurately reflects the intentions of the parties involved.
-A well-drafted contract leaves no room for ambiguity regarding the rights and obligations of each party while also offering mechanisms for amicable conflict resolution prior to resorting to litigation.
+A well-drafted contract removes ambiguity around rights and obligations and includes clear mechanisms for resolving disagreements through structured and cooperative processes.
+This becomes especially important when preparing employment agreements, where lawyers must carefully apply employment contract law to address worker classification, wage requirements, termination provisions, and enforceable workplace restrictions.

 Reviewing Contracts